Tae (Korean surname)

-Tae, also spelled Tai or Thae, is a rare Korean family name, a single-syllable masculine Korean given name, and an element used in many two-syllable Korean given names.
-As a family name, it is written with a hanja meaning "great", while in given names, it may have a variety of meanings depending on the hanja used to write it.
+Tae, also spelled Tai or Thae, is a rare Korean family name.
+It is written with a hanja character meaning "great".

-As a family name
+Clans

 As a rare Korean family name, Tae is written with only one hanja, meaning "great" (太).
 They are a noble clan directly descended from the royal family of the Balhae dynasty.
 The clan ancestor is Dae Jung-sang, the father of the founder of Balhae, Dae Jo-young.
 The 2000 South Korean Census found 8,165 people with the family name Tae.
 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 28.5% of people with that surname spelled it in Latin letters as Tai in their passports, vs. 57.1% as Tae.
-People with this surname trace their origins to several bon-gwan, including Namwon and Yeongsun in what is now South Korea and Hyeopgye in what is now North Korea.
+People with this surname trace their origins to several bon-gwan, including Namwon and Yeongsun in what is now South Korea and Hyopgye in what is now North Korea.

+Notable people

 People with this family name include: